kmdstudica/external-api-examples/README.md

 1. Create a subscription in [Logic Console](https://console.kmdlogic.io).
 2. Request a client credentials.
 Once issued you can view the `ClientId`, `ClientSecret` and `AuthorizationScope` (_Subscriptions/Client Credentials_).
 3. Generate two API Keys for _KMD Studica (Review)_ product (_API Marketplace/Products/KMD Studica (Review)/Create api key_).
 They can be used interchangeably.
 That gives you `StudicaExternalApiKey`.
 API key must be sent as a request header named `Logic-Api-Key`.
-* Important note: _KMD Studica (Review)_ product requires client credentials, so the product is not shown on the list, until client credentials are issued.
 4. OpenAPI specifications can be found in API Marketplace (_API Marketplace/APIs/KMD Studica (Review) - <--Name of endpoint-->/Learn more_)
 5. Powershell scripts `generate.ps1` are located in the folders of each external API.
 Parameter `--input-file` has the direct reference to the OpenAPI spec file located in Logic blob storage.